CycloneDX/cdxgen/docs/CLI.md

       --validate               Validate the generated SBOM using json schema.
 Defaults to true.
 Pass --no-validate to di sable.                                                          [boolean] [default: true]
       --evidence               Generate SBOM with evidence for supported languages.           [boolean] [default: false] --spec-version           CycloneDX Specification version to use.
-Defaults to 1.6           [number] [default: 1.6] --filter                 Filter components containing this word in purl or component.properties.value.
+Defaults to 1.6 [number] [choices: 1.4, 1.5, 1.6] [default: 1.6] --filter                 Filter components containing this word in purl or component.properties.value.
 Multiple va lues allowed.                                                                     [array]
       --only                   Include components only containing this word in purl.
 Useful to generate BOM with first p